ProfRedRooster/Tecumseh-verhuur/readme.md

 - Make so it wil send a email
 - translate the code and the functions to dutch

-Work in progress

-List of shortcodes with brief explaination
+List of shortcodes:
 - `scouting_rentals_form`: Shortcode for the rental form with dynamic price display.
 - `scouting_upcoming_reservations_public`: Shortcode for displaying upcoming reservations.
 - `scouting_upcoming_reservations`: Shortcode for displaying upcoming reservations with additional details.

+This is a work in progress